cam-cambridge/caxton/README.md

 This repository allows you to easily train a multi-head residual attention neural network to classify the state of the four most important printing parameters: flow rate, lateral speed, Z offset, and hotend temperature from a single input image.

 First create a Python 3 virtual environment and install the requirements.
-We use PyTorch (v1.7.1), Torchvision (v0.8.2), and CUDA (v11.3) in this work.
+We used PyTorch (v1.7.1), Torchvision (v0.8.2), and CUDA (v11.3) in this work.
+See the complete list of requirements in `requirements.txt`.

 ```
 virtualenv -p python3 env